 Address: Calle Molina Lario, 9.

-The Hotel AC Málaga Palacio is a 4 star hotel located in the historic centre of Malaga.
-The rooftop terrace really allows to see an amazing panoramic view of the whole city.
 It is one of the highest rooftop terraces, which means it gets breezy, so take a jacket or shawl.

 Address: Calle Cortina del Muelle, 1.